-- Kelly’s Bakery & Café: If you are shopping downtown, Kelly’s is a great place for lunch or a mid-morning snack.
-They offer a variety of sandwiches, soups, and Kelly is also famous for her cookies and giant cinnamon rolls.
+- Scout’s Downtown Cafe If you are shopping downtown, Scout’s is a great place for lunch or a mid-morning snack.
+They offer a variety of sandwiches, soups, and ask about the daily specials.
 Yum!

 - Destihl: Located near The Shoppes at College Hills, Destihl is a microbrewery and They feature bold flavors with an inventive approach to American-classic pub fare that pairs well with their wide array of beers.
 Destihl’s casual atmosphere offers a great place to enjoy anything from burgers, sandwiches, salads, and stone-oven pizzas, to their creative signature dishes and twists on comfort foods.

 - Anju Above: Located above Epiphany Farms and part of their Hospitality Group of restaurants, Anju Above is an eclectic Asian Fusion They offer an interesting variety of small plates from sushi, steam buns & dumplings, to rustic pizza and pretzel bites.
 Open all week.